 Source: MME

-The rise in gold quantities compared to 2022 are explained by the increase of number of class B and C mining licenses awarded during 2023 upon issuance of 254 new gold licenses.
-This led to the increase of the ASM part of the gold’s national production by 1% compared to 2022, while the total quantity of diamonds produced and exported come from the ASM sector.
+The rise in gold quantities compared to 2022 is explained by the increase in the number of class B and C mining licenses awarded during 2023 upon issuance of 254 new gold licenses.
+This led to an increase of the ASM part of the gold’s national production by 1% compared to 2022, while the total quantity of diamonds produced and exported come from the ASM sector.

-The main countries that attract Liberian ASM production are presented below :
+The main countries that attract Liberian ASM production are presented below: